doppiomacchiatto/iotconnectors/AzurePlatformEvents/README.md

 ## Create a New function within your Serverless Environment

 We have now configured our virtual server for Node.js.
-We can now create our function and link it to our **IoT Hub **messages that will be received from the device**.  **Go back to the **SalesforceAzure1** Function App and create a new function.** **
+We can now create our function and link it to our **IoT Hub** messages that will be received from the device.
+Go back to the **SalesforceAzure1** Function App and create a new function.

 ![Image](./images/image_22.png)

 This user Interface is slightly confusing.
-Do not pick the defaults and instead pick the **create your own custom functions.  **This will launch a list of quickstart templates.
+Do not pick the defaults and instead pick the **create your own custom functions**.
+This will launch a list of quickstart templates.
 Pick the **Event Hub Trigger** - Javascript template.

 ![Image](./images/image_23.png)